Anylee2142/MDLP/README.md

 = When it comes to choose cutpoints, pick ones that minimize `Entropy`

 # Pros & Cons
-Pros = Discretization is done related with target information
-Cons = If features are correlated, discretized features can be redundant
+Pros = Discretization is done related with target information which leads to performance Cons = If features are correlated, discretized features can be redundant (Needs of `feature selection`)

 TODO
 - dataset to s3